ControlledChaos/manage-image-sizes/README.txt

 	2. Click the "Thumbnail" link in the rollover options.
 2. or start within image editor interface (when viewing image details)
 	1. Click "Edit Image"
-	2. Click the "Post Thumbnail Editor" link under the other thumbnail options.
+	2. Click the "Manage Image Sizes" link under the other thumbnail options.
-3. Using Post Thumbnail Editor Interface
+3. Using Manage Image Sizes Interface
 	1. Select the thumbnails you want to edit.
 If a thumbnail defines a specific aspect ratio it will be applied to the editor.
 If you select thumbnails with different aspect ratios (`width / height`), this feature is disabled.
 Be careful or you might make some of your pictures look funny.
 	2. Select the cropped/scaled area, by clicking and dragging on the left-hand image.
 	3. Click the "Crop" button.